ToroData/hpcqc-docs/docs/sdlc/sdlc.md

 Malleability is implemented as a continuous control loop, rather than as a phase boundary.
 The scheduler monitors the classical queue, tensor-contraction load, communication pressure, and the expected duration of pending quantum requests.
 Based on these signals, it generates suggestions for the malleable MPI application to expand, shrink, or maintain the current allocation.

-The suggestions are synchronized at safe points in the application's control flow, typically before or after shrinkage segments that can be controlled by checkpoints.
+The suggestions are synchronized at synchronization points in the application's control flow, typically before or after shrinkage segments that can be controlled by checkpoints.
 This mechanism does not require pausing all work: the malleable library negotiates the reconfiguration with the resource manager and exposes an intercommunicator to redistribute the data.
 The result is that the classical capacity $k$ adjusts to the instantaneous combination of the classical queue and the downtime induced by quantum computing.

 ```mermaid
 stateDiagram-v2